MicrosoftDocs/learn/learn-pr/azure/network-fundamentals/includes/2-network-types-topologies.md

 ### Terabit Ethernet

 Terabit Ethernet offers data transfer speeds of 200 Gbps and 400 Gbps.
-It's expected that Terabit Ethernet will offer speeds of 800 Gbps and 1.6 Tbps in the future.
+We expect that Terabit Ethernet will offer speeds of 800 Gbps and 1.6 Tbps in the future.

 ## Networks in Azure